‘Feminism [Is] Freedom’: Emma Watson Responds To ‘Topless’ Photo Controversy

 — Julia Hartley-Brewer (@JuliaHB1) March 1, 2017

-But Emma Watson has had enough of people making up their own version of feminism, of people putting a dress code on gender equality.
+But Emma Watson has had enough of people making up their own version of Feminism, of people putting a dress code on gender equality.
 In a Beauty and the Beast interview on BBC News (which you could watch above), Emma Watson finally speaks up against the hate getting thrown at her for her almost-but-not-quite-topless photo shoot for Vanity Fair’s cover story.

-Emma Watson, right off the bat, said she was “confused” about the controversy.
+Emma Watson, right off the bat, said she was “confused” about the controversy:

-Talking with Beauty and the Beast co-actor Dan Stevens, who will play Beast, Emma added the following.
+Talking with Beauty and the Beast co-actor Dan Stevens, who will play Beast, Emma adds:

-Emma Watson has been a staunch advocate of women’s rights and she has a long history of work involving feminism.
+Emma Watson has been a staunch advocate of women’s rights and she has a long history of work involving Feminism.
 In fact, in 2014, Emma Watson has been appointed as the UN Women Goodwill Ambassador, which precedes the UN Women campaign HeForShe.

-HeForShe is a campaign that calls men to advocate for gender equality, and Emma Watson has been at the forefront of this campaign, among other women’s rights work.
+HeForShe is a campaign that calls men to advocate for gender equality and Emma Watson has been at the forefront of this campaign, among other women’s rights work.

 Emma Watson is also the proponent behind a feminist Goodreads book club called “Our Shared Shelf,” which encourages readers to share their favorite feminist books and discussion on the topic.

 Why people are harassing Emma Watson for that one photo, among dozens more, continues to puzzle Emma, alongside her many fans and supporters.
-The Independent writes it quite beautifully.
+But as Independentwrites it quite beautifully,

 The patriarchy will tell us to cover up, and it will tell us to strip down.
 To do either would both embrace and defy its rules.
 Watson has found herself caught in this paradox, as so many women have before her.
 And it’s not just a matter of clothes.
 The catch-22s that plague women are endless: be confident but be humble, be pretty but don’t “know it”, be opinionated but don’t be outspoken.
 These are directly contradictory ideas.